matchchen/simpoint_nemu/README.md

 2022/08/10
-modified tracing nemu for ecpt,it has been successfully tested on baremetal;
+1: modified tracing nemu for ecpt,it has been successfully tested on baremetal;

+2022/08/24
+1: add a new memory mapping for sim_rtl;
+2: modify ecpt Makefile for sim_rtl, "make CPU_ARCH=NEMU_SIM";

 ### Run baremetal app